 An alternative strategy is to have a second reader available to process the failed labels.
-Obviously a second reader adds cost, complexity and increases the space needed in the machine.
+Obviously, a second reader adds cost and complexity and increases the space needed in the machine.

 I would say that your overall preferred strategy in a production environment is to utilize RAIN encoding systems that have high reliability and high stability.

 All the GS1 EPC Gen2 (aka ISO 18000-63 standards family) ICs need to support the WRITE-command.
 The protocol also includes an optional command BLOCKWRITE, which was specifically developed to speed up the encoding processes.

 It is up to the design of the IC to either support the BLOCKWRITE or not.
 Also, beware that the number of words that can be written with one BLOCKWRITE-command varies.
 Let’s look at how the NXP UCODE® 8 performs: